Top-Rated Divorce Lawyer and Divorce Attorney in Chicago, Illinois

 Reality: From Ensuring an Equitable Distribution to Filing in the Correct Court, there are Several Reasons to Hire an Attorney Even if You and Your Spouse are on the Same Page.

 If you and your spouse agree that it is time to split and you have worked through dividing your marital assets and the time each of you will spend with your children, then you may be eyeing an uncontested divorce.
 While an uncontested divorce can save time and money, it can also lull spouses into a false sense of security.
 In order to avoid overlooking key issues, even if you and your spouse are on the same page, it is worth speaking with an attorney to make sure you have covered everything appropriately.

 Schedule a Free Initial Divorce Consultation in Chicago, IL

-If you would like more information about what to expect during your divorce and how you can start preparing, we invite you to contact us for a free, no-obligation consultation.
+If you would like more information about what to expect during your divorce and how you can start preparing, we invite you to contact our family law attorney in Lake County, IL us for a free, no-obligation consultation.
 To speak with Chicago, IL (Lake County) divorce attorney Deanna J. Bowen in confidence, please call 847-623-4002 or request an appointment online today.